halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 ## Why do I need a wrapper?

-Well, firstly, you might not.
-Using the SDK directly throughout your application is a perfectly valid option in many cases and we provide many examples in our documentation on how to accomplish this.
+Well, firstly, you might not need a wrapper.
+Using the SDK directly throughout your application is a perfectly valid option in many cases, and we provide plenty of examples in our documentation on how to accomplish this.
 However, here are some reasons why you might be considering creating a custom wrapper:

 * **To encapsulate all SDK-specific interaction to a single library** – Rather than having SDK code spread throughout your codebase, it can be useful to keep it all in one place.
 This is useful for maintenance purposes but also has the added benefit that it helps prevent repeatedly instantiating the SDK client when it's not necessary, which can improve overall performance.
-* **To simplify SDK usage** – While the SDK API is designed to be straightforward and easy to use, it is also designed to meet the varying needs of a wide array of customers and applications.
-You may find that there are some quick shortcuts you can apply that are tailored to the way you use the SDK.
+* **To simplify SDK usage** – While the SDK API is designed to be straightforward and easy to use, it is also built to meet the varying needs of a wide array of customers and applications.
+You may find that there are some quick shortcuts you can apply that are tailored more to the way you use the SDK.
 * **To prevent accidental bugs** – If you're an organization with many developers accessing flags, it's important to have a consistent naming strategy for flags.
 However, that does not prevent typos from causing potential problems.
-Your wrapper can be designed to help you maintain naming standards and help prevent accidental errors.
+Your wrapper can be designed to help you maintain naming standards and prevent accidental errors.
 * **To add domain-specific business logic around flag usage** – Perhaps your organization has additional business rules or logic around flags that you need to enforce application-wide.
-Having a wrapper can help you encapsulate that logic to help ensure it is properly applied wherever flags are used.
+Having a wrapper can help you encapsulate that logic to ensure it is properly applied wherever flags are used.

 The last one is very specific to your application use case, so let's look at the first three of these in more depth.